 More than 1,500 people will take part, including healthy people who will act as a control, and patients with suspected oesophageal and stomach cancers.

 In the later stages of the trial, people with suspected prostate, kidney, bladder, liver and pancreatic cancers will also be invited to participate.
 Patients are being recruited from Addenbrooke’s Hospital in Cambridge, after being referred by their GP with suspected cancers.
 They will be asked to breathe into the test for 10 minutes to collect a sample.
 This will then be sent to Owlstone Medical’s Breath Biopsy lab for analysis.

-Professor Rebecca Fitzgerald, who is lead trial investigator, explained that the aim is to find certain “signatures” in breath that could detect cancers early on when people have the best chance of surviving the disease.
+Professor Rebecca Fitzgerald, who is the lead trial investigator, explained that the aim is to find certain “signatures” in the breath that could detect cancers early on when people have the best chance of surviving the disease.